Selim I: Campaign of Trebizond (1505)

+Battle of Erzincan (1507)

+In 1507, the Safavids under the command of Shah Ismail organized an expedition against Ala al-Dawla Bozkurt of Dulkadir.
+During this expedition, Shah Ismail, who had crossed into Ottoman territory without permission, also included Turkmen warriors who were Ottoman subjects in his army.
+These actions of Shah Ismail were a violation of Ottoman sovereignty.
+Bayezid II did not respond to these violations, but Selim, the governor of Trabzon at the time, attacked Erzincan and Bayburt, which belonged to the Safavids, and defeated the 10,000 men Safavid army sent by Shah Ismail in Erzincan.

+Campaign of Trebizond (1510)

+After Selim's last actions, Shah Ismail sent an army to Trabzon again in 1510.
+This army, under the command of Shah Ismail's brother, marched to Trabzon.
+However, Selim, who was in Trabzon, defeated the Safavids.

+Georgian Campaign (1508)

+In 1507 Selim successfully defeated the Safavid army at Erzincan.
+The following year, in 1508, he organised an attack against Georgia.
+He invaded and captured western Georgia bringing Imereti and Guria under Ottoman rule.
+During his campaign he enslaved a large number of women, girls and boys, reportedly more than 10,000 Georgians.

+Battle of Tekirdag (1510)

+As a result of the struggle for the throne that Selim started against his father, Sultan Bayezid II, in 1512, a battle was fought between the parties near Tekirdag.
+Selim lost the battle.

+Battle of Yenişehir (1513)

 By 1512 Şehzade Ahmed was the favorite candidate to succeed his father.
-Bayezid, who was reluctant to continue his rule over the empire, announced Ahmet as heir apparent to the throne.
+Bayezid, who was reluctant to continue his rule over the empire, announced Ahmed as heir apparent to the throne.
 Angered by this announcement, Selim rebelled, and while he lost the first battle against his father's forces, Selim ultimately dethroned his father.

 Selim commanded 30,000 men, whereas his father led 40,000.
 Selim only escaped with 3,000 men.
 This marked the first time that an Ottoman prince openly rebelled against his father with an army of his own.
 Selim ordered the exile of Bayezid to a distant "sanjak", Dimetoka (in the north-east of present-day Greece).
 Bayezid died immediately thereafter.

+When Selim ascended to the throne, his first task was to suppress his brother Ahmed's rebellion.
+The army under the command of Selim and the army under the command of Prince Ahmed met near Yenişehir.
+Ahmed was defeated in the battle between the two sides.
 Selim put his brothers (Şehzade Ahmet and Şehzade Korkut) and nephews to death upon his accession.
-His nephew Şehzade Murad, son of the legal heir to the throne Şehzade Ahmet, fled to the neighboring Safavid Empire after his expected support failed to materialize.
+His nephew Şehzade Murad, son of the legal heir to the throne Şehzade Ahmed, fled to the neighboring Safavid Empire after his expected support failed to materialize.
 This fratricidal policy was motivated by bouts of civil strife that had been sparked by the antagonism between Selim's father and his uncle, Cem Sultan, and between Selim himself and his brother Ahmet.